built4tech/mvedr/README.md

 ___
 # mvedr-search.py

-Tool that allows to execute queries to Mvision EDR from command line, showing the response in the console screen or in a file, supporting CSV and JSON format.
+Tool that allows to execute queries to Mvision EDR from command line, showing the response in the console screen or in a file, supporting CSV and JSON formats.

 Queries files are stored in xml format on the ./hunting folder, the query defines the collectors, conditions and aggregation parameters, the query file is parsed and transformed into a Mvision EDR standard format query.